mcrosson/accessible.tips/content/faq/contributing.md

 Please review the main tag list [here](/tags) (warning: this list can be large and take awhile to load) prior to creating a new tag.
 If one is missing, please add it.

 Long term we hope to build a tag glossary to enhance discovery, search and synonym management.
 If/when this glossary is created, we will update our guidelines related to tagging.

+{{< back_to_top >}}

+### Extra Considerations
+{{< back_to_top >}}

+#### FAQ

+For the `FAQ` section of the site we ask that you *only tag* entries with the `faq` tag.
+This allows the FAQ pages to be related to each other but still remain independent of the main site content.
+Adding additional tags will tie the FAQ pages into other content which is exactly what we want to avoid.

+#### News

+For the `News` section of the site we ask that you do **NOT** tag entries.
+The news pages are meant to be minimal and kept independent of the main site information.
+Adding a tag will tie the news pages into other content which is exactly what we want to avoid.

+{{< end_section >}}

+## Changelog Entries
+{{< back_to_top >}}

+This site uses GitHub for tracking the changes to the content used to generate the site.
+Please consider GitHub the source of truth for the data contained on this website.

+However, that does *not* do our readers any good and we require all content pages have a `Changelog` section at the top.
+We require at least an entry for `Initial creation` as well.

+If you are editing an existing page, we require that you add a dated entry with a summary of the changes made.

+If you are not sure what date to use, please use the first date you worked on the changes you plan to submit for inclusion on the website.

+Programmers take note: this can be a copy/paste of your git commit.
+However, this assumes you write meaningful commit messages.
+Which you do, right?

+{{< end_section >}}

+## Style Guidelines
+{{< back_to_top >}}

+If submitting content or copy edits, please note the following

+- Each 2nd level heading should have the <code>{{&lt; back_to_top &gt;}}</code> short code on the line following the heading
+  - The `Changelog` heading is exempt from this rule as it is used for the `Back to top` and `Back to ToC` page links
+- Each 3rd or higher level heading should have the <code>{{&lt; end_section &gt;}}</code> or <code>{{&lt; back_to_top &gt;}}</code> shortcode present at the end of the section.
+Use your best judgement on which of these two shortcodes to use
+- If there are any sections beyond `Changelog`, the table of contents must be enabled
+- When naming files, categories, tags and similar: use dashes ( `-` ) for separating words.
+Changes using Snakes ( `_` ) or `CamelCase` will **not** be approved for inclusion

 {{< end_section >}}